CMihai99/fyndro/Documentation/README.md

 maintainer/index.md
 ```

-## API documentation
+## APIs

-These articles get into the details of how our web APIs work
+These articles get into the details of how our APIs work
-from the point of view of an Andro developer working with the back-end
+from the point of view of an Andro developer.
-which operates the APIs to automatically webscrape content.
-Much of the information here is taken directly from the source,
-with supplemental material added as needed.

 ```
 api/
 ```

-## Bot documentation
+## Bots

 These articles get into the details of how our bots work
-from the point of view of an Andro developer working with the back-end
+from the point of view of an Andro developer.
-which operates the bots to collect the information
-from the API and paste it in required fields.
-Much of the information here is taken directly from the source,
-with supplemental material added as needed.

 ```
 bot/
 ```

 ## Translations